maffinnn/mit-6.828/README.md

 includes answers for 6 labs.

-Solution files contain my detailed notes.
+Solution files contain the detailed notes.

 Have pin-pointed many of bugs made when I was doing the labs.